Easter means a long weekend – YAY! Hopefully you’ve got plans with extended family or friends – or both – and that it includes time in Rotorua.

 This season you’ll find florals motifs across nearly everything, plus dapper rabbit statues, gilded crosses, and more.
 Gift-wise, there’s gear for gardeners and plant lovers, handmade bespoke jewellery, things rustic and vintage inspired, and inspired supplies for the consummate DYI’er in your life such as chalk paints, stamps, moulds, transfers and hardware, and so much more.

 We’ve sung their praises before, but they’re worth another verse.
-Curiosity Blooms (above and at top) in the Ngongotahā village is everything you want in a shop: gorgeous, tasteful interior design and décor items from cushions to wall art; holiday-themed tchotchkes; beautiful scarves and jewellery; and more.
+Curiosity Blooms (above and at top) in homey little Ngongotahā village is everything you want in a shop: gorgeous, tasteful interior design and décor items from cushions to wall art; holiday-themed tchotchkes; beautiful jewellery and accessories; and more.
 Plus, they should be your first stop for lush houseplants that are healthy and so reasonably priced.

 To top that off, every holiday brings a huge and delightful selection of themed décor, with Easter being no eggs-ception.
 Cute bunnies, fluffy bunnies, statuesque bunnies and so much more.
 Whether you need gifts or a dining table centrepiece, this is your shop.